 - NHS Inform shows you how to be prepared and know how to get up off the floor.

 - A community alarm can alert for help if you fall.
-Contact Social Care Direct.
+You can apply for an alarm online or phone Social Care Direct.

 Ways to reduce your risk of falls

 - Do you manage your health conditions well?